-Apple HomeKit wants to unify your smart home, putting your iPhones and iPads in control of everything from smart thermostats to connected lightbulbs and more.
+Apple HomeKit wants to unify your smart home, putting your iPhones, iPads and Siri in control of everything from smart thermostats to connected lightbulbs and more.
 It's the tech in the background that lets all of your gadgets talk to each other and everything is controlled in one place: Home, a dedicated app that arrived with iOS 10, making it easier than ever to get started.

 Essential reading: Apple HomeKit essential guide